-Mr. Manuel A. Camacho hails from the University of Miami, where he earned a Bachelor of Music degree in Music Education.
-He studied the Euphonium with John Olah and trombone with Tim Connor and performed in all of the major ensembles at UM.
+Mr. Manuel A. Camacho hails from the University of Miami, where he earned a Bachelor of Music Degree in Music Education.
+He studied the euphonium with John Olah and trombone with Tim Connor and performed in all of the major ensembles at UMiami.
 After graduating, he was offered a Graduate Assistantship in Instrumental Conducting at the University of New Mexico in Albuquerque, under the tutelage of Eric Rombach-Kendall.
 He continued his Euphonium studies with Karl Hinterbichler.
 After completing his Master of Music Degree, he moved back to Miami.

 Mr. Camacho started his career as a band director at Kenwood K-8 Center in Kendall, FL.
 Kenwood earned Superior ratings at Concert MPAs.
 He earned the “Rookie Teacher of the Year” Award at Kenwood as well as a Conducting Fellowship Grant from the College Band Directors National Association to study conducting at the Hartt Conservatory Summer Program.
 After four years of teaching middle school band, he continued his career at Miami Coral Park High School.